jezzsantos/automate/docs/LeanUXCanvas.md

 > Design experiments to learn as fast as you can whether your riskiest assumption is true or false.

 This is a radical/disruptive innovation, that introduces a new practice that may not be known about today. i.e. provide tooling to help apply coding patterns.
-However, applying coding patterns is nothing new in softwre product/projects, and we assume has been going on for decades.
+However, applying coding patterns is nothing new in software product/projects, and we assume has been going on for decades.

-Therfore:
+Therefore:

 * The first thing to do is prove is that coding patterns are indeed used in codebases, and learn about what kinds of codebases they are used in, and what kinds they are not used in.
 * Then find out who created those coding patterns, and why.